oracle/coherence-operator/examples/deployment/README.md

 1. Installing the Coherence Operator
 1. Installing a Coherence cluster
-1. Deploying a Proxy Tier
+1. Deploying a Proxy tier
 1. Deploying an storage-disabled application
 1. Enabling Active Persistence

-After the initial install of the COherence cluster, the following examples build on the previous ones by issuing a `helm apply` to modify the install adding additional roles.
+After the initial install of the Coherence cluster, the following examples build on the previous ones by issuing a `helm apply` to modify the install adding additional roles.